quiverjs/doc-old/core/07-handleable.md

 ## Handleable Extension

-The design of handleable enable possibility for one to "serialize" a handler by sending its location to some client.
+The design of handleable also enable possibility for one to "serialize" a handler by sending its location to some client.
 For example a file handler may have a `toFilePath()` method on its handleable so that local clients can make optimization in accessing the handler content.

 ```javascript
 var fileHandleableBuilder = function(config, callback) {